The latest Council news and events

 There are two Transfer Stations on the Chatham Islands – at Kaingaroa and Te One.

-The Te One Transfer Station, at present, has ongoing improvements.
+The Te One Transfer Station has ongoing improvements.

-Aluminium cans are being collected for the ABC Trust and Number 1 plastic is being sent to New Zealand for recycling.
+Aluminium cans are being collected for the ABC Trust and number one plastic is being sent to New Zealand for recycling.

 Number 1 plastic includes soft drink bottles, sauce bottles and juice bottles.
 It has a number one in a recycling triangle, usually on the bottom of the product.